 Bronze

 Bronze is a type of nonferrous metal that covers a range of copper-tin alloys.
-However, the term is used loosely to describe other based alloys.
-With an addition of 10% or more amount of thin content to bronze, such as phosphor bronze.
+However, the term is used loosely to describe other base alloys.
+With an addition of 10% or more of the amount of tin content to bronze, such as phosphor bronze.

 It is widely used in string making.
-Phosphor bronzes of higher tin contents (6 to 12%) are used extensively in bearings and for engineering castings whilst bronze with 20% tin content is used in making bells.
+Phosphor bronzes with higher tin contents (6–12%) are extensively used in bearings and engineering castings, while bronze with a 20% tin content is used in making bells.

 Aluminum Bronze

-Copper aluminum alloys (without tin) are types of nonferrous metals used in marine and general engineering work.
-They are often used where resistance to corrosion, good strength, and hardness are the conditions of service at high temperatures.
+Copper-aluminum alloys (without tin) are types of nonferrous metals used in marine and general engineering work.
+People often use them when high temperatures necessitate corrosion resistance, good strength, and hardness.

 Manganese bronze

-Special ‘brasses’ of high tensile strength and with good resistance to corrosion contain manganese, tin, iron, and aluminum.
+Special “brasses” with high tensile strength and good resistance to corrosion contain manganese, tin, iron, and aluminum.

 Cupro-nickel alloys

 A number of cupro-nickel alloys are classified as types of nonferrous metals commonly used.
-With a nickel content of 5%, they greatly increased resistance to corrosion.
-Also, with about 15% of nickel or above, the alloy has grey-white color with 25% nickel content, the alloy is used in the present British ‘silver’ coinage.
+With a nickel content of 5%, the alloy greatly increases its resistance to corrosion.
+Furthermore, with about 15% nickel or above, the alloy has a grey-white color. with 25% nickel content, the alloy is used in the present British ‘silver’ coinage.

 Lead

-Leads are the heaviest of all types of nonferrous metals with a specific gravity of 11.3.
-They are very soft and malleable and are easily cut with a hand saw or knife.
-It has a silvery luster when first cut but the surface quickly tarnishes in air, forming a protective oxide film.
+Lead is the heaviest of all types of nonferrous metals, with a specific gravity of 11.3.
+A handsaw or knife can easily cut them due to their softness and malleability.
+It has a silvery luster when first cut, but the surface quickly tarnishes in the air, forming a protective oxide film.

-These nonferrous metals are resistant to many acids but oddly enough to be attacked by pure water.
-Lead has a low melting point (330°C) and is an essential component in a number of alloys, for example, plumbers and tinmen are alloyed with tin in varying proportions.
+Oddly enough, pure water attacks these nonferrous metals, despite their resistance to many acids.
+Lead has a low melting point (330°C) and is an essential component in several alloys; for example, solder and tinmen are alloyed with tin in varying proportions.

 Tin